The British Colossus

 by switches and plug panels.
 The Mark I had two

-racks with 1,500 vacuum tubes, Mark II had 2,500
+racks with 1,500 vacuum tubes and the Mark II

-settings and to do the statistical calculations.
+Lorenz settings and to do the statistical

-Colossus could perform parallel calculations,
+calculations.
+Colossus could perform parallel

-enabling very high speed.
-The 5-bit paper tape,
+calculations, enabling very high speed.
+The 5-bit

-containing the message ciphertext, was read by a
+paper tape, containing the message ciphertext,

-tape reading system and the Colossus was
+was read by a tape reading system and the

-electronically synchronized with the tape.
+Colossus was electronically synchronized with the

 The tape speed was the limiting